Scheme Interpreter

 Then, within this new frame, evaluate each of the expressions of the body of the procedure using eval_all.

-Hint: Your new frame should be a child of the frame in which the lambda is defined.
-Note that the env provided as an argument to scheme_apply is instead the frame in which the procedure is called.
+Hint: Your new frame should be a child of the frame in which the lambda was defined.
+The env provided as an argument to scheme_apply is instead the frame in which the procedure was called.

 See User-Defined Procedures to remind yourself of the attributes of LambdaProcedure.